 How often have you sat at a stoplight after it turned green because the person ahead of you was looking at his or her cell phone instead of the light?
 Drivers who are distracted by their cell phones and other electronic devices are not just more likely to miss a traffic signal as it changes, but they are more likely to cause catastrophic accidents, as well.
 If you have been in a motor vehicle accident caused by the negligence of a distracted driver, you may be able to collect compensation for the damages and injuries that they caused.
-Our experienced distracted driving accident lawyers can help you understand your legal options.

 What Is Distracted Driving?

 Distracted driving is driving while anything is diverting the driver’s attention.
 That may include eating, talking, drinking, taking care of children, daydreaming, or something else.
 Statistics show that distracted driving caused by the use of handheld cell phones triples a person’s risk of causing a car accident.